sharduul/chalk/_posts/2017-10-30-javascript-tip-tricks-part-2.md

 [3,2,1,10,4].sort(); // 1, 10, 2, 3, 4
 {% endhighlight %}

+Notice how JavaScript placed `10` between `1` and `2` when you sorted the array of numbers.
 Isn't JavaScript funny?

 [Here](https://stackoverflow.com/a/7000924/1902831) is the reason behind it.
-In short, JavaScript converts objects to strings and performs lexicographical sort on it by default.
+In short, JavaScript converts objects to strings and performs a lexicographical sort on it by default.

 To fix this below is the correct way to sort your numbers-